 Figure 6 shows a specification snippet from our interceptors for the Location API.
-First, we specify that getLastKnown Location is a downcall (going from the app into the AF) and that the provider argument cannot be modified during replay (i.e., it is not subject to record and replay).
+First, we specify that getLastKnown Location is a downcall and that the provider argument cannot be modified during replay (i.e., it is not subject to record and replay).
 However, the return value of getLastKnownLocation is subject to record and replay, hence will be recorded and during replay, VALERA will return to the app the location values that were saved during record, rather than the current location.
-The specification also mentions that onLocationChanged is an upcall (asynchronous callback, i.e., the call is initiated by the AF and goes into the app), and that the location argument will be filled with the recorded value rather than the value provided by the framework.
+The specification also mentions that onLocationChanged is an upcall, and that the location argument will be filled with the recorded value rather than the value provided by the framework.